tubmulur/landing/README.md

-# landing
+# assminog angular'ed landing template + socket system for bitix start.
-Simple Bitrix Angular Landing page for angular testing purposes
+Simple Bitrix Angular Landing page for angular testing purposes only.
+Have a fun!